Ganesh

 That pattern — show up, learn fast, solve the hard thing — has defined every chapter of the last 15 years.
 From Pune to London, from writing shell scripts at midnight to designing cloud architectures for some of the UK's largest programmes.

-Today I work as a Solutions Architect on the London Market Transformation Programme at DXC Technology, designing enterprise-scale systems on AWS.
-I also write, mentor, lead a System Architecture Guild, and obsess over the role AI will play in the future of how we all work.
+Today I work as a Solution Architect designing enterprise-scale systems on AWS.
+I also write, mentor, lead an Architecture Guild, and think deeply about the role AI will play in the future of how we all work.

 - —Real-world experience is the best teacher.